KrzychDamszel/JetB-Carsharing/README.md

 JetBrains: my next project

 Working with the H2 database.
-A user-friendly menu allows you to log in as a manager or customer.
+A user-friendly menu which allows you to log in as a Manager or as a Customer.
-Manager - you can create car rental companies.
-One company may have several cars.
+As a Manager you can create car rental companies.
+One company may have several cars assigned.
-Customer - you can rent car, return the rented car or view the rented car.
+As a Customer you can rent a car, view or return the rented car.